raabmarie/long-term_field_trial_westerfeld/README.md

 Run `python3 examples/shapes.py`.

-This example prints out the data record type and shape (the number of observations and number of features) for each individual data file of the dataset.
+This example prints out the data category and shape (the number of observations and number of features) for each individual data table of the dataset.
 First, it prints out LaTeX code for typesetting a LaTeX table.
 This result can be seen in the paper.
 And second, it prints out a Markdown table which looks like the following:

 | Data category       | Data table                    |   #Observations |   #Features |